Beric Morley: Career

 Morley initially went into teaching.
 He taught mathematics at Harrow County School for Boys from 1966 to 1969 before switching to archaeology, eventually spending thirty years in the profession.
 His first role in archaeology was as Assistant Inspector of Ancient Monuments in the Ministry of Public Building and Works.
 He worked in the West Country and the West Midlands before becoming Regional Director for the South West, based in Bristol.

 Morley declined an offer to be nominated for a fellowship of the Society of Antiquaries of London early in his career.
 He felt he had not yet done enough to deserve the honour.

 Time Team

 Morley appeared in ten episodes of Time Team between 1995 and 2002.

 Alzheimer's disease

 Morley was diagnosed with Alzheimer's disease in 2004.
 Three years earlier he had walked out of a shop and suddenly realised he could not remember where he was.
 With his diagnosis, his academic research ended.

 Death

 Morley died on 28 January 2015, at the age of 71.

 Personal life

 Morley was married to Judith, a graduate of Durham University, with whom he lived in Leighton Buzzard, Bedfordshire.
-They had three children: George and twins Edward and Richard.
+They had three sons.